insin/newforms/docs/fields.rst

    * Default widget: :js:class:`Select`
    * Empty value: ``null``
-   * Normalizes to: A string
+   * Normalises to: A string
    * Validates that the selected choice exists in the list of choices.
    * Error message keys: ``required``, ``invalidChoice``